tamerh/play/doc (1).md

 ```

 ### Protein centric use cases
 Uniprot is used for protein related dataset such as protein identifiers, accession, sequence, features, variants, and mapping information to other datasets.
-Let's list some protein related datasets attributes and then execute example queries similary with gene centric examples,

 ```python